How to Build the ‘Innovation Dream Team’

 6. Handle the noise, Avoid disruption

 Innovation can generate noise and become disruptive (not only to the market but also to the company).
-The ‘innovation team’ must prevent the situation where the standard KPIs of the company are exposed to risk due to aggressive, over-ambitious innovation programs or, for example, due to unexpected response to a ‘call to innovate’.
+The ‘innovation team’ must prevent the situation where the company's KPIs are exposed to risk due to aggressive, over-ambitious innovation programs or, for example, due to unexpected response to a ‘call to innovate’.
 The team must handle the noise and be very effective in identifying the signals, that is, the real business opportunities.
 It must be able to prioritize wisely and communicate in a smooth and effective way.

 The Synthesis of the Team